-So, your company has decided to start selling products online and you’re in charge of devising the eCommerce project plan.
+So, your company has decided to start the process to relaunch or start a new digital commerce project… and you’re in charge of creating and managing the eCommerce project plan.
 Where should you start?
 What type of platform will work best?
 Who should your development team be?

-These are questions every business has had to ask themselves when starting their online venture and the answers aren’t simple.
+These are questions every business has had to ask themselves when invested in digital commerce projects?
+Whether starting fresh or rebuilding and relaunching an existing eCommerce storefront – the answers aren’t simple.

 Keep the following considerations in mind when planning for an eCommerce project:

 Before you start designing, write one line of code, or sign any vendor contracts, you need to figure out the business requirements for the project.

 By business requirements, we mean business requirements, not IT requirements.

 This has nothing to do with the software platform, database or programming language.
 In fact, leave IT out of these initial discussions.

 This process should include five things:

 The marketing department knows your company’s target market and competitors.
 In order to drive traffic and convert users, the eCommerce platform must provide the tools your marketing department requires.
 Marketing should outline their requirements for:

 - Content Management